sajal/sajalblog/content/post/golang-openwrt-mips.md

 tag = ["go", "golang", "openwrt", "mips", "WT1520"]
 +++

 I recently purchased a [WT1520](http://wiki.openwrt.org/toh/nexx/wt1520) router for $15 from Aliexpress to play with.
 I have a project in mind which would require few nodes running my custom Go code spread out throughout the world.
 A Raspberry Pi (almost $40 if you include SD card, etc) fits perfectly for my purpose, but I am looking to be cheap.
-Not to be dissing on the pi, its awesome and LOT more powerful than the WT1520, im just trying to find the cheapest device for my purpose.
+Not to be dissing on the pi, its awesome and LOT more powerful than the WT1520, I'm just trying to find the cheapest device for my purpose.
 <figure>
 <img src="/images/wt1520-raspi.jpg" alt="Raspberry Pi and WT1520 doing the same thing" title="Raspberry Pi and WT1520 doing the same thing" \>
 <figcaption>Raspberry Pi ($35+) and WT1520 ($15 shipped) doing the same thing</figcaption>